ChildFund's Humanitarian Response

 Sometimes crises strike, sometimes they creep, and sometimes they simmer to a boiling point.
-Right now, the world is facing complex crises and conflicts compounded by global terrorism, organized crime and political instability that fuels unprecedented and widespread violence.
+Right now, in addition to increasingly frequent and protracted natural disasters, the world is facing complex crises and conflicts compounded by global terrorism, organized crime and political instability that fuels unprecedented and widespread violence.
 In this turbulent global landscape, children are always the most vulnerable.

 Our Approach: Protection for the Most Vulnerable